Wet Monday Morning Commute

-SAVANNAH, GA (WTOC) - Despite the clouds we will remain dry late this afternoon into the evening hours with temperatures in the 50s.
-Showers move in from the west overnight with rain likely during our Monday morning commute.
-It will be a mild and wet start to the day with temperatures in the 60s, but rain moves out by the afternoon with highs in the upper 60s.
+SAVANNAH, GA (WTOC) - Scattered light rain is moving in from the west as a warm front approaches the area.
+Temperatures will warm overnight from the 50s to lower 60s at daybreak.
+Showers will be likely during the morning commute.
+With the damp roads, it would be a good idea to give yourself a few extra minutes to get to school or work in the morning.

+After a mild and damp start to the day, we will dry out during the afternoon with temperatures in the 60s for the afternoon commute and 50s during the evening.

-Much drier air moves in behind the rain with mid 30s and possible frosty conditions inland and upper 30s along the coast.
-Highs on Tuesday will only reach the mid 50s with Possible freezing temperatures inland on Wednesday morning.
+Much drier air moves in behind the rain with mid 30s and possible frosty conditions inland and upper 30s along the coast Tuesday morning.
+Highs on Tuesday will only reach the mid 50s with possible freezing temperatures inland on Wednesday morning.
 Drier and cooler weather persists through the work week with anther system bringing a chance of rain this coming weekend, late Saturday into Sunday.

 Meteorologist Andrew Gorton